CYA or “Cover Your Administration”? Newark’s Board of Education and the “Nuttin’ Butt Azz” Basketball Tournament

 This was published as part of the 2024 community journalism class sponsored by New Jersey Civic Information Consortium.

-Newark NJ – It’s June 14th, the jump ball is thrown and Big Fendi, former Nicki Minaj manager and now author, takes it running.
+Newark NJ – It’s June 14, the jump ball is thrown, and Big Fendi, former Nicki Minaj manager and now author, takes it running.
 A promotional video for a community basketball tournament dubbed “Nuttin’ Butt Azz’” is circulated on Facebook.
-Big Fendi and Shaleena Washington, a player in a similar sports-entertainment organization known as “Buns ‘n’ Basketball,” announce that a basketball tournament will be held on July 21st.
+Big Fendi and Shaleena Washington, a player for the sports-entertainment circuit “Buns ‘n’ Basketball,” announce that a celebrity basketball tournament will be held on July 21.

-Within this promotional video, Sexy Redd’s music plays in the background, the costume design consists of thongs and sports bras, twerking comprises most of the choreography, the theme is outright sexual – and the setting is West Side High School’s gymnasium.
+Within this promotional video, Sexy Redd’s music plays in the background, the costume design consists of thongs and sports bras, the choreography is comprised mainly of twerking, the theme is outright sexual, tickets are announced ranging from $50 to $500, and the setting is the West Side High School gymnasium.

 Who is (and is not) taking accountability

-New Direction is the only community organization that is explicitly linked to the “Nuttin’ Butt Azz” tournament, based on their participation in posting the apology video.
+New Direction and its founders are the only third parties that are explicitly linked to the “Nuttin’ Butt Azz” tournament, based on their collaboration in posting Fendi’s apology video, although they have no mention within the video itself.
+The only other collaborator on the apology video was Principal Cook.

-New Direction is a High Risk Intervention (HRI) organization that was founded in 2022.
-Founded by Shadee Dukes and Khalil Tutt, who were also a part of the collaborative post, it was created with the goal of providing conflict resolution, mediation, and overall outreach for the community.
-The formation of New Direction has been Dukes and Tutt’s way of taking their past experiences and transforming them into tools for positive change.
+New Direction is a High-Risk Intervention (HRI) organization that was founded in 2022 by Shadee Dukes and Khalil Tutt, whose accounts also linked to the collaborative post.
+It was created with the goal of providing conflict resolution, mediation, and overall outreach for the community.

-In the apology video, New Direction expressed a need to clear the air and take accountability.
-The explanation remained that there was a miscommunication that the wrong people took the heat for.
+New Direction is the only community-based organization to address themselves as part of the fiasco.
+New Direction’s founder, Dukes, authored the caption of Fendi’s apology video, and expressed a need to clear the air and take accountability.
+According to his caption, there was a miscommunication that the wrong people took the heat for.

 Screenshot obtained from Facilitron's website after simulating the process of renting West Side High School's gym for the intended date of the event, July 21st.
 (Ishani Bakshi for Public Square Amplified)

-Once the event was approved, the applicants would receive a permit and instructions for payment from the Newark Office of Facilities Management to issue a permit, and if denied, they would receive a notification at least two weeks before the event.
-Regardless, the school principal would have full understanding of the proposed event, members, and themes, according to protocol.
+Once the event was approved, the applicants would receive a permit and instructions for payment from the Newark Board of Education’s Office of Facilities Management.
+If denied, they would receive a notification at least two weeks before the event.
+Regardless, the school principal would have a full understanding of the proposed event, members, and themes according to protocol.

-If such protocol was followed at West Side High, Cook would have known about the nature of “Nuttin’ But Azz” and would have had to have approved it for the school.
-The Office of Facilities Management would have had to have approved it as well.
-If protocol was followed, this situation may be either a case of negligence, or a case of severe misjudgement.
+If such protocol had been followed at West Side High, Cook would have known about the nature of “Nuttin’ But Azz” and would have had to approve it.
+The Office of Facilities Management would have had to approve it as well.
+If protocol was followed, this situation may be either a case of extreme negligence, or a case of severe misjudgement.

 Is it really accountability?

-Although there are multiple parties saying that they are taking accountability for the video and its production, no one has faced any tangible repercussions.
+Although multiple parties have said that they are taking accountability for the video and its production, no one has faced any tangible repercussions, publicly at least.

-None of the parties involved have suffered much of any reputational damage for the incident.
-Since this has happened, Shadee Dukes has been invited to the White House in recognition of his organization, Akbar Cook and Councilman Kelly have carried on business as usual, and the Newark Board of Education has hardly addressed the findings of an investigation of which they have shown the public zero proof has even happened.
+None of the parties involved have suffered much reputational damage for the incident.
+Since this has happened, Shadee Dukes has been invited to the White House in recognition of his organization, Principal Cook and Councilman Kelly have carried on business as usual, and the Newark Board of Education has hardly addressed the findings of an investigation of which they have shown the public little proof has happened.

-Schools like West Side High School that are funded by working, taxpaying families are community spaces meant to provide not only safety – but support – for students as they cross from childhood to adolescence to adulthood.
-For the parties involved to enable, allow, and approve such a video within school grounds stands in opposition to the values of not just West Side High School, but all public schools.
+Schools like West Side High School, funded by working tax paying families, are community spaces meant to provide safety and support for students as they cross from childhood to adolescence to adulthood.
+For the parties involved to enable, allow, and approve a video with a very clear sexual nature to it within school grounds stands in opposition to the values of West Side High School and all public schools.

-Failing to hold those responsible accountable is a failure to protect the children of working families.
+Failing to hold those who are responsible accountable is a failure to protect the children of working families.
 It is a failure to demonstrate what true accountability and integrity look like.
-It is a missed opportunity to show rising adults how to hold one another to a standard of doing better, and being better
+It is a missed opportunity to show rising adults how to hold one another to a standard of doing and being better.

 Zoe Van Gelder & Ishani Bakshi